kyla100/AboutMe-1/README.md

 * Coaching tens of kids on tennis (since I was 12) thru private lessons and camps - Inspiring kids to be active with sports
 * Recruiting fellow students to the robotic team and to inspire others to innovate
 * Volunteer in the annual Portland Rose Parade every year since I was 9

+## My Web Sites
+* http://LineupsValorant.com/ A website for the valorant community to revolutionize how players search for lineups.
+* http://vaccine19.us/  A covid19 vaccine finder and signup site.
+* https://github.com/RiptideStar/ My GitHub home since 2018.